Simre1/neonote/Readme.md

 ## Get Started

 Take a look at the NeoNote help menu to get a quick overview of the commands and to explore the various options.
-Each command can be shortened to one letter, eg. `nn c` instead of `nn create`.
+Most commands can be shortened to one letter, eg. `nn c` instead of `nn create`.

 ### Create a note